 - Use an online meal planner

-I didn’t try many new recipes, just cut out the bread when we had soup, offered eggs often, and survived on homemade yogurt like we always do.
+I didn’t try many new recipes, just cut out the bread when we had soup, offered eggs often, and survived on my recipe for homemade yogurt like we always do.
 I did make some grain-free granola which was a total lifesaver and is so tasty it will continue to be a staple no matter where our family’s diet lands.

 When you work so hard to make changes, you have to be kind to yourself and know what you’re cooking and eating each day, or you probably won’t make it.

 Nope, we’re not talking about global disaster preparedness!

 It is very helpful to plan every single snack and beverage, not just the main meals.
 Down to the morsel!

 I was personally surprised on day one when I failed at this point: What in the world do you make for snacks on an elimination diet?
 Seriously soup all day???

 I found by day two, I’d made a few things we could eat, but I wasn’t prepared for all the things we cut out on day one — you can do better. 🙂

 #5 Make Snacks and Meals Ahead of Time that Fit the Dietary Restrictions